jongan69/unique-pod/README.md

         9. Purchase Screen
         10. Mint Screen ✅

-Note: remove `--coverage --updateSnapshot` from `validate.yml` to enable proper testing.
+Note: Do not use `--updateSnapshot` from to enable proper jest testing.